mervecoskunn/lotus-project/README.md

 ![Product Detail View](documentation/product-detail.png)

 User can click the filter section on shop page and select categories and list  products of each category on page.
+If user wants to exit the filter and sort the products in a mixed order, click on the remove filter button and the products will be listed first.

 ![Product Filter](documentation/filter-products.png)